 Timetable

-The course last took place on 10, 11, 12 and 13 March 2025.
-It was held onsite at the Tooting campus of City St George's, University of London.
+The course will now take place March 2027.
+It will be held onsite at the Tooting campus of City St George's, University of London.

 Benefits